Back to What is a Headless CMS?

 That’s the power of a headless CMS.

 It is one central source of truth for all your company’s content and assets.
-It gives you one place to manage, edit, update, and publish that content.
+It gives you one place to manage, edit, update and publish that content.

 How composable architecture can get you where you want to go

 Consumers and users have more touchpoints than ever.
-Today, running a successful business is not just offering products on multiple channels such as your website, stores, and Amazon.
+Today, running a successful business is not just offering products on multiple channels, such as your website, stores and Amazon.
 It's more about having a deep customer understanding and orchestrating relevant experiences at the right place and time, regardless of the channel and the touchpoint.

 Tomorrow's industry leaders understand the need for business agility that can rapidly transform new opportunities by opening new sales channels and creating new services.
 A composable architecture — or microservices architecture — delivers this level of agility and scalability.
 It is based on different services and features divided into agnostic building blocks that can operate independently.

-A headless CMS is well-suited to composable architecture.
+A headless CMS is well-suited to a composable architecture.
 In a headless CMS, the decoupled front and back end allow content to be reused across multiple channels and devices without rebuilding the entire app.
 This flexibility gives developers greater control over how content is presented and makes creating seamless user experiences across channels easier.

 Who uses a headless CMS?

 Beyond the theoretical, many industries and verticals have embraced the headless CMS as a central platform that powers their digital experience across all devices and platforms.
-Headless CMS enables businesses to engage with clients on a large scale, swiftly react to new market possibilities, and simplify content processes to maintain uniformity while preserving flexibility.
+Headless CMS enables businesses to engage with clients on a large scale, swiftly react to new market possibilities and simplify content processes to maintain uniformity while preserving flexibility.

 Some of the industries using a headless CMS include: